latrujil913/current-weather/README.md

 # current-weather
-For practicing purposes only created app that makes calls to the OpenWeather API.
-Calls will return the weather given a location.
+For practicing purposes only.
+This application makes calls to the OpenWeather API to retrieve weather conditions given a city and country.